tritonuas/carbon-copy/README.md

 ## Authors
 Andrew Fletcher
+Allyson Chen and Kevin Vo: Developing the architecture for optimizing the
+    tail and tail boom to minimize drag, but satisfy volume coefficients.
 Tsz-Wai Kwok: Developing the wing weight considering and splitting the solution
     methods into their own functions.
-Kaelan Tan: Improving the airfoil comparison code and writing a script in MATLAB
+Kaelan Tan: Improving the airfoil comparison code and writing a script in
-    to run airfoil analysis on airfoil dat files using XFoil.
+    MATLAB to run airfoil analysis on airfoil dat files using XFoil.